Wall Street Analyst Upgrade Paramount Global [PARA]. What else is Wall St. saying

 Rosenblatt have made an estimate for Paramount Global shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on March 21, 2024.
 While these analysts kept the previous recommendation, Redburn Atlantic dropped their target price from $17 to $11.
 The new note on the price target was released on January 11, 2024, representing the official price target for Paramount Global stock.
 Previously, the target price had yet another raise to $13, while MoffettNathanson analysts kept a Neutral rating on PARA stock.
 On December 20, 2023, analysts increased their price target for PARA shares from 15 to 18.

-Paramount Global [PARA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.36.
-With this latest performance, PARA shares dropped by -3.93% in over the last four-week period, additionally sinking by -15.41% over the last 6 months – not to mention a drop of -45.63% in the past year of trading.
+Paramount Global [PARA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.23.
+With this latest performance, PARA shares gained by 2.14% in over the last four-week period, additionally sinking by -9.41% over the last 6 months – not to mention a drop of -44.79% in the past year of trading.

 Paramount Global’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.17 and a Current Ratio set at 1.32.